openstack/kolla-ansible/doc/source/user/operating-kolla.rst

 ``kolla-ansible -i INVENTORY prune-images`` is used to prune orphaned Docker images on hosts.

+``kolla-ansible -i INVENTORY genconfig`` is used to generate configuration files for enabled OpenStack services, without then restarting the containers so it is not applied right away.

 ``kolla-ansible -i INVENTORY1 -i INVENTORY2 ...`` Multiple inventories can be specified by passing the ``--inventory`` or ``-i`` command line option multiple times.
 This can be useful to share configuration between multiple environments.